jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

     i) Take a screenshot of the above command with output: Name the file lastname-firstname-screenshot-week-6-4.(jpg or png)
 5. What command inside the textbook directory will do a long listing of Chapters-02,04,06, and 08 only?
     i) Take a screenshot of the above command with output: Name the file lastname-firstname-screenshot-week-6-5.(jpg or png)
-6. What command will copy the content of file Chapter-02/chapter-02 to a directory named Chapter-00/chapter-02.
+6. What command will copy the content of file Chapter-02/chapter-02.md to a directory named Chapter-00/chapter-02.md.
 Use meta-characters to string together commands.
     i) Take a screenshot of the above command with output: Name the file lastname-firstname-screenshot-week-6-6.(jpg or png)
 7. Creat a shell varaible named UT, assign the contents of the command uptime to UT and print a string to the screen with its value and a message describing what it is.
     i) Take a screenshot of the above command with output: Name the file lastname-firstname-screenshot-week-6-7.(jpg or png)
-8. Execute the following commands: ```sudo apt-get -y update 1>/tmp/01.out 2>/tmp/01.err``` ```sudo apt-get -y install nginx 1>/tmp/02.out 2>/tmp/02.err``` ```service nx start 1>/tmp/03.out 2>/tmp/03.err``` *Note* if you are on Fedora 21 replace apt-get with yum and skip the first instruction and on Fedora 22 replace apt-get with dnf and skip the first instruction.
+8. Execute the following commands: ```sudo apt-get -y update 1>/tmp/01.out 2>/tmp/01.err``` ```sudo apt-get -y install nginx 1>/tmp/02.out 2>/tmp/02.err``` ```sudo systemctl start nginx 1>/tmp/03.out 2>/tmp/03.err``` *Note* if you are on Fedora replace apt-get with yum or dnf and skip the first instruction and skip the first instruction.
 Display the contents of the \*.out files in one commmand and send its output to the ```less``` command.
 Display the contents of the \*.err files in one commmand and send its output to the ```less``` command.
     i) Take a screenshot of the above command with output: Name the file lastname-firstname-screenshot-week-6-8.(jpg or png)
 9. You are typing the command ```ls -l /topsecret``` and you want to redirect both standard out and standard error to a file named /tmp/out-and-error.txt, how would you do it?
     i) Take a screenshot of the above command with output: Name the file lastname-firstname-screenshot-week-6-9.(jpg or png)